FIBROSIS—IMPLICATED IN 45% OF DEATHS1 IN DEVELOPED COUNTRIES

 Inventiva has built a strong technology platform based on its extensive knowledge of the mechanisms of fibrosis, a chemical library of over 240,000 molecules and cell models, including patient cells, allowing the discovery of new therapeutic mechanisms for the treatment of fibrosis diseases.

 THREE LATE-STAGE PROJECTS IN FIELDS COVERED BY BIG PHARMAS

 Inventiva has developed Lanifibranor (IVA337), a new generation of pan-PPAR.
 Its unique action mechanism permits the activation of all the PPAR subtypes (alpha, gamma and delta) in order to slow, stop or even reverse fibrosis progression.

 The anti-fibrotic effects of Lanifibranor may potentially treat several fibrosis-related diseases.
 Inventiva is initially focusing on two indications: NASH, a severe fibrotic condition of the liver affecting over 30 million people in the United States3 and with a global market estimated between $35 billion and $40 billion4 worldwide, and systemic sclerosis, an orphan disease with no approved therapy affecting nearly 170,000 patients in the world and with a global market estimated over €1 billion in the United States5.
-Lanifibranor’s Phase IIb headline results with respect to NASH are expected as of mid-2018 and in the second half of 2018 with respect to systemic sclerosis.
+Lanifibranor’s Phase IIb headline results with respect to NASH are expected in the second half of 2019 and in the beginning of 2019 with respect to systemic sclerosis.